 “What now!?”
 I yelled.

-It’s 10:00pm, I’m hot, sweaty, tired, frustrated and just want to go to bed.
+It’s 10:00 pm, and I’m hot, sweaty, tired, frustrated, and just want to go to bed.
 Turns out the camper battery was dead and our fridge (which I thought ran on LP) runs on both LP AND battery.
 I’m so confused at this point because the camper should have a fully charged battery.
 It was plugged in at the house for two days, plus the truck’s alternator charges it while we drove.
-Apparently that was broken too.
+Apparently, that was broken too.
 I started my truck anyway and went back into the camper.
 The clicking continued.
 “What the hell!?
 Why aren’t you charging!”
-Frustrated beyond belief, I went and layed down in the cab of my truck.
+Frustrated beyond belief, I went and lay down in the cab of my truck.
 The A/C felt good and I need time to think.
-I feel asleep around 10:30 and by 2:00am I awoke with a big light bulb above my head…
+I fell asleep around 10:30 and by 2:00 am I awoke with a big light bulb above my head…

 “Check the fuses.”